-Apollon Records, a new indie label in Scandinavia in 2009.
-I was responsible for building this new record label from scratch, meaning developing the strategy, finding artists, doing PR in North Europe, etc.
+Apollon Records – a new indie label in Scandinavia anno 2009.
+I was responsible for building this new record label from scratch which involved developing the strategy, finding artists, A&R, PR, and more in Northern Europe.

 Building Label & Artists in North Europe

-Building both a radio promotion and a DJ promotion tool in Scandinavia, Apollon Records was instantly out with its new releases.
-Through close contact with collaborative partners like radio, TV and DJ’s, Apollon would monitor its releases, achieving feedback on airplay and charts.
+Building both a radio promotion and a DJ promotion tool in Scandinavia, Apollon Records was instantly out with its new releases and able to promote them well.
+Through close contact with collaborative partners like radio, TV and DJs, Apollon would monitor its releases, achieving feedback on airplay and charts.

 PULS | Platinum-selling pop group

 PULS (PULSE in English) is a Danish pop group – a boyband.
 The group’s first single “Superstar” was released on Apollon Records in 2010.
 “Superstar” was featured on national TV and radio in several Nordic countries.

 Subsequently, the band achieved great success, especially in the teenage segment, and was later sold off to a major label where it sold platinum.